Is a Correction Looming Ahead for Valero Energy Corporation (VLO)

-Valero Energy Corporation (NYSE:VLO) went up by 2.69% from its latest closing price compared to the recent 1-year high of $84.95.
-The company’s stock price has collected -6.92% of loss in the last five trading sessions.
-Press Release reported on 11/18/21 that Valero Energy Corporation Announces Pricing of Notes Offering
+Valero Energy Corporation (NYSE:VLO) went up by 0.24% from its latest closing price compared to the recent 1-year high of $84.95.
+The company’s stock price has collected -1.30% of loss in the last five trading sessions.
+Press Release reported 6 hours ago that Valero Energy Corporation Announces the Redemption of its 2.700% Senior Notes due 2023

 Is It Worth Investing in Valero Energy Corporation (NYSE :VLO) Right Now?